Gh0st0ne/JScanner/README.md

 # JScanner
 ## Description
-Fast and effective tool to find using custom and predefined regex for vulnerabilites and secrets.It scans concurrently and effectively mostly `.js` url for secrets and vulnerabilites.
-Scans JS even on non `.js` endpoint.
+Fast and effective tool to find using custom and predefined regex for vulnerabilites and secrets.
+It scans concurrently and effectively on javascript files url for secrets and vulnerabilites.
+Scans JS even on non javascript endpoint.
 Output from other tools can be easily fed to it.

 ## Features
 1. Concurrent scanning of all any endpoints for javascript.
 2. Predefined regex as well as custom regex definable in in lib/Globals.py.
 3. Regex for DOM XSS sinks, sources, web services, interesting variable already included.
 4. Shannon entropy to catch whats missed by regex.
-5. Though GIL might slow down its speed, its built with faster_than_requests, 39 times faster than original requests.
+5. Evenn though GIL might slow down its speed, its built with faster_than_requests, 39 times faster than original requests.

 ## Usage
 ```